Table of Contents

 Madagascar Fish Dishes

 Seafood lovers will also enjoy the typical Malagasy cuisine.
 The variety of fish dishes and species served in coastal regions is virtually limitless.
-An unimaginable number of fish dishes are available, with a focus on freshness and flavor.
+An unimaginable number of

 Fish and seafood are offered for sale and consumption in countless variations in Madagascar.
 One particular favorite is the meat of the Tilapia, an African cichlid.
 Shrimps are also popular.
 Known as Ravimbomanga sy patsa kely, they are served with sweet potato leaves in restaurants.
 Fish and meat are often combined in dishes, similar to what we know as Surf ‘n Turf.
 Madagascans enjoy dishes like Henakisoa sy amalona, which pairs pork with eel in tomato sauce, and Henakisoa sy orana, which combines pork with crayfish.
 These traditional dishes were once exclusively enjoyed by the locals.